Can’t Afford Dental Insurance? Here’s How to Find Dental Care for Less

 If free services aren’t available in your area, or you don’t qualify for subsidized care, a discount dental plan could save you a lot of money.

-You’ll pay an annual fee to join (which varies by plan), plus a $20 processing fee at checkout, then get a 10-60% discount on most dental services.
+For an annual membership fee starting at $79.95, you’ll get a 10 to 60% discount on most dental services.
 You’ll pay out-of-pocket for the services, but much less than without the plan.

 Programs by State

 If you haven’t found what you need here, your state might offer additional programs.
 Check this list from the AAO to find out what’s available in your state.